βIs this too much to ask for?β

 βStored important documents inside his hat.
 Modern politicians use briefcases like cowards.β

-Financier & Hat Collector
+Financier & Property Magnate

 βShow me a great leader, and I'll show you a man who knew how to wear a hat.β